marp-team/marp-cli/README.md

 </details>

-### Type annotation
+### Auto completion

-For getting better IDE support (such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense)) to write a config, you can annotate the config object through JSDoc, with Marp CLI's `Config` type.
+For getting the power of auto completion for the config, such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense), you can annotate the config object through JSDoc, with Marp CLI's `Config` type.

 ```javascript
 /** @type {import('@marp-team/marp-cli').Config} */